 Ten Thousand Villages of Austin provides vital, fair income to people living in developing nations by marketing their handicrafts and telling their stories in North America.
 The organization works with artisans who would otherwise be unemployed or underemployed.
 This income helps pay for food, education, health care and housing.
-The store is run almost entirely by volunteers.
-Other ways volunteers can help Ten Thousand Villages is through customer service.
+The store is run almost entirely by volunteers, who also can help Ten Thousand Villages through customer service.

 - 1317 S. Congress Ave., Austin 78704